6 min read

 What is a Yantra?

-what is a yantra, topic explainedA yantra is a form, simple or complex, towards a particular purpose, providing human beings with a source of supreme knowledge.
 Yantras are tools for meditation, mantra recitation, and prayer, helping to focus on intentions harmoniously and channel the universe's energy into the body.

-The Origins Of Yantras
+The Origins of Yantras

 where did yantras originate from Yantras trace back to the Vedic period in India (c.
-1500-500 BCE)., originating in India over 5,000 years ago.
+1500-500 BCE), originating in India over 5,000 years ago.
 The Vedas, the sacred texts of Hinduism, were the first book to mention them.
 Yantras were initially used as a tool for ritual worship and later became associated with a mystical diagram and magical spell.

 The use of yantras spread throughout Asia and eventually to the West.
 In the 20th century, they became popular among new-age spiritual seekers and hippies.
 Today, people of all faiths and backgrounds use yantras to connect with the divine energy of the universe.